Black Hole Superradiance in Dynamical Chern-Simons Gravity: Introduction

 In what follows, we will study a dCS black hole that is accompanied by an ultra-light scalar field in addition to the massless dCS pseudo-scalar.
 As an approximation, we will be working in the ``probe'' limit, in which the backreaction of the ultra-light scalar onto the spacetime itself, as well as the backreaction onto the massless dCS pseudo-scalar, can be neglected.
 As long as $\mu M \ll 1$ this approximation scheme is valid, so we will restrict our analysis to the parameter space in which this inequality is satisfied.
 We consider a scenario in which an ultra-light scalar field is amplified by the rotation of the black hole, which itself contains a massless pseudo-scalar cloud sourced by the parity-violating Pontryagin density.
 Working with the same machinery developed by Detweiler \cite{Detweiler:1980uk}, we solve the Klein-Gordon equation on the dCS background through a procedure of matching asymptotic expansions.
-We find that additional modes of the ultralight massive scalar are amplified as compared to the solution for a ultralight massive scalar field on a Kerr background; we obtain contributions from $\ell, \ell+2$, and $\ell-2$ modes for every $\ell$.
+We find that additional perturbations of the ultralight massive scalar contribute to this solution as compared to the solution for a ultralight massive scalar field on a Kerr background.
 The ultralight massive scalar field does indeed possess an instability that is significantly dominated by the $\ell=1, m=1, n=0$ mode, in agreement with the GR case.
 Lastly, we comment on how the addition of these extra modes, while small, may impact future observable endeavors.

 The structure of the paper is as follows.
 In Sec.~\ref{Overview}, we review dCS gravity and the properties of the ultralight scalar field.
 In Sec.~\ref{Detweiler}, we review the known studies of black hole superradiance in GR, focusing particularly on the well-known solution by Detweiler \cite{Detweiler:1980uk}.
 We then extend this analysis to dCS gravity in Sec.~\ref{dCS} and discuss specific properties of the solution in Sec.~\ref{solution}.
 Finally, conclude with a discussion of implications and future work in Sec.~\ref{Discussion}.
 Throughout the paper, we use the following conventions.
 We work in four spacetime dimensions with signature (-,+,+,+).
 Latin letters (a,b,...,h) range over all spacetime indices with round and square brackets denoting symmetrization and antisymmetrization, respectively.
 We work in geometric units such that $G=1=c$, unless otherwise specified.